sodioR/Severity-Impact-on-COVID19-by-Symptoms/README.md

 # Researching the severity of COVID-19 based on presenting symptoms using machine learning
-Project for Independent Study with Dr. Wang
+Project for Independent Study with Dr. Wang <br>
 Created by Sadia Rahman, Tilina Alzaben

 ## Dataset: